22 Tips to Optimize Your Kindle Reading Experience

 15.Use Page Refresh To Stop Ghosting

 On Kindle, you can see a faint imprint of the previous page whenever you change pages.
 This is called ghosting.
-Turn on the page refresh to stop ghosting.
+Enable page refresh to prevent ghosting.
 Now it’s not a massive deal for me.
 But if it bothers you, you can turn on the page refresh.
 To do this, click All Settings/Settings→Home and Library→ Reading Options→ turn on “Page Refresh”.
-However, turning on this option will decrease your battery life a little bit, and it might also introduce a little bit more lag onto your Kindle.
+However, turning on this option will slightly decrease your battery life and may introduce some additional lag to your Kindle.

 Protect Your Device Privacy With A Passcode